Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Let us pray…

 Which brings us to today’s lesson, from the 1 Kings 19.
-Some of you may recall reading from 1 Kings 18, gives the account of the prophet, Elijah, a devout servant of God,who had a concern about the waning faith of the people of Israel towards the one true God as some had begun to worship the pagan god, Baal.
+Some of you may recall reading from 1 Kings 18, where the prophet Elijah, a devout servant of God, was concerned about the waning faith of the people of Israel towards the one true God where some had begun to worship the pagan god Baal.

-You would think, after this decided victory, Elijah would use the victory as an opportunity to promote God to those who may still harbour any doubts about Who was the real God, and who wasn’t.
+You would think, after this decided victory, Elijah would use the victory as an opportunity to promote God to those who had may still harbor any doubts about Who was the real God, and who wasn’t.
 Instead, Elijah fled upon learning that Jezebel had sought to give Elijah the same fate that was given to the priests of Baal.
-As we see in 1 Kings 19 (ESV):
+As we see in 1 Kings 19:

 19 Ahab told Jezebel all that Elijah had done, and how he had killed all the prophets with the sword.
 2 Then Jezebel sent a messenger to Elijah, saying, “So may the gods do to me and more also, if I do not make your life as the life of one of them by this time tomorrow.”
 3 Then he was afraid, and he arose and ran for his life and came to Beersheba, which belongs to Judah, and left his servant there.